Nekron: The New 52

-In The New 52 reboot of DC's continuity, at the conclusion of the Wrath of the First Lantern, Hal Jordan makes the ultimate sacrifice and kills himself so he could harness the power of Black Hand's ring to escape the Dead Zone and stop the First Lantern Volthoom.
-After a fierce battle, with Volthoom winning the upper hand, Hal proceeds to summon Nekron, so that the Guardian of Darkness could destroy Volthoom for good.
-While Nekron refuses at first to obey Hal's command, Jordan who was now his link to the living world, eventually manages to control Nekron who finally kills Volthoom.
-A nearby Green Lantern ring chooses Hal to be its user and reverses him from being a Black Lantern, returning him to life as Green Lantern once more.
-Hal's final act as a Black Lantern is to send Nekron back to his tomb in the Dead Zone.
+In Wrath of the First Lantern, Hal Jordan kills himself to harness the power of Black Hand's ring, escape the Dead Zone, and stop the First Lantern Volthoom.
+After a fierce battle, Jordan summons Nekron to destroy Volthoom for good.
+A nearby Green Lantern ring chooses Jordan to be its user and resurrects him.

 DC Rebirth

 During DC Rebirth, Nekron returns and confronts Volthoom, allowing him to sing within the Dead Zone.
 After recounting his history to Nekron, Volthoom pleads with him to end his life.
 However, Nekron reveals that he cannot as Volthoom's bond with the Emotional Spectrum is profound and permanent, meaning that as long as there is light in the universe, Volthoom will never die.

 Powers and abilities

 The limitations of Nekron's powers are unknown.
 Geoff Johns has described him as the most powerful dark force in the DC Universe.
-He has displayed the ability to raise the dead, kill (even Guardians) with a touch, fire bolts of black lightning and grow without limit.
-He is also capable of fighting against universal forces like the Life Entity, who was bonded with Sinestro, and banishing the Spectre with a touch.
-The Spectre was powerless against Nekron as Nekron has no soul.
-Nekron also has incredible durability and reality warping powers, as he was able to withstand a blast from the Anti-Monitor and send him back to the anti-matter universe.
+He has displayed the ability to raise the dead, kill anyone with a touch, generate black lightning, and grow to a colossal size.
+Additionally, he is incredibly durable, being able to withstand a blast from the Anti-Monitor.